Police: Attacker wounds 13 in Austin shooting and escapes - WTMJ

-AUSTIN, Texas (AP) — Someone opened fire in a busy entertainment district in downtown Austin early Saturday, wounding 13 people, including two critically, before getting away, authorities said.
+AUSTIN, Texas (AP) — Someone opened fire in a popular entertainment district in downtown Austin early Saturday, wounding 13 people, including two critically, before getting away, authorities said.

-Investigators were looking into what sparked the shooting and weren’t able to get a detailed description of the shooter, but they believe it was a man, Police Chief Joseph Chacon said at a 4 a.m. news conference.
-He said investigators were examining surveillance video and other evidence, and he asked anyone with information about the shooting to contact the police.
+Investigators were looking into what sparked the shooting but were not able to get a detailed description of the shooter, though they believe it was a man and were going through surveillance video and other evidence, interim Police Chief Joseph Chacon said at a 4 a.m. news conference.
+He asked anyone with information about the shooting to contact the police.

-The gunfire erupted just before 1:30 a.m. along 6th Street, a popular area filled with bars and restaurants.
-At the time, the street was barricaded to keep out vehicle traffic, Chacon said.
+The gunfire erupted just before 1:30 a.m. along 6th Street, a popular area filled with bars and restaurants that often attracts thousands of visitors in the city of nearly 1 million residents that is home to the University of Texas.
+At the time of the shooting, the street was barricaded to allow only pedestrian traffic, Chacon said.

+Matt Perlstein told KXAN-TV that he was waiting with a friend to enter a bar when the shooting began.

+“Everything was totally fine,” Perlstein said, then gunfire erupted.
+“We just heard like … a bunch of gunshots going off.
+Everyone got on the ground.
+We couldn’t even comprehend what was going on at the time.”

 Eleven of the wounded were taken to one local hospital and the other two were taken to other hospitals, the chief said.